Dpakkk/Regression-Model-Predicting-the-crew-size-in-a-ship-/README.md

 Plot regularization parameter value vs Pearson correlation for the test and training sets, and see whether your model has a bias problem or variance problem.

 Remarks: This is an example of a very straightforward problem.
 The dataset is clean and small (160 rows and 9 columns), and the instructions are very clear.
 So all what is needed is to follow the instructions and perform the analysis.
+You can see the notebook file in Static Website on: